petrostrak/rust-by-example/18_error_handling/README.md

 Another way to deal with this case analysis is to use a combination of `match` statements and *early returns*.

 That is, we can simply stop executing the function and return the error if one occurs.
 For some, this form of code can be easier to both read and write.
+### Introducing ?
+Sometimes we just want the simplicity of `unwrap` without the possibility of a `panic`.
+Until now, `unwrap` has forced us to nest deeper and deeper when what we really wanted was to get the variable out.
+This is exactly the purpose of `?`.
+Upon finding an `Err`, there are two valid actions to take:

+* `panic!` which we already decided to try to avoid if possible
+* `return` because an `Err` means it cannot be handled

+`?` is *almost* exactly equivalent to an `unwrap` which `return`s instead of panicking on `Err`s.
+### The try! macro
+Before there was `?`, the same functionality was achieved with the `try!` macro.
+The `?` operator is now recommended, but you may still find `try!` when looking at older code.